Reflect-RL: Two-Player Online RL Fine-Tuning for LMs

 \section{Introduction}

-Large language models (LLMs) have shown promising results in problem solving, coding, and document retrieval \citep{mialon2023gaia}.
-While performing these tasks, LLMs exhibit considerable reasoning, planning, and reflection skills, enabled by prompting techniques like React \cite{yao2022react}, Reflexion \citep{shinn2023reflexion}, Chain of Thought (CoT, \citet{wei2023chainofthought}), Tree of Thoughts (ToT, \citet{yao2023tree}), and reasoning via planning \citep{hao2023reasoning}.
-Some recent studies \citep{magister2023teaching,mukherjee2023orca,mitra2023orca} also tries to improve reasoning capabilities of smaller models to match advanced LLMs.
+Large language models (LLMs) have shown promising results in problem-solving, coding, and document retrieval \citep{mialon2023gaia}.
+While performing these tasks, LLMs exhibit considerable reasoning, planning, and reflection skills, enabled by prompting techniques like ReAct \cite{yao2022react}, Reflexion \citep{shinn2023reflexion}, Chain of Thought (CoT, \citet{wei2023chainofthought}), Tree of Thoughts (ToT, \citet{yao2023tree}), and reasoning via planning \citep{hao2023reasoning}.
+Some recent studies \citep{magister2023teaching,mukherjee2023orca,mitra2023orca} also try to improve reasoning capabilities of smaller models to match those of advanced LLMs.

-The reasoning and reflection skills enable LLMs to act as agents and interact with real-world environments \cite{durante2024interactive,cheng2023llf}, including code interpreter, embodied robotics \citep{shridhar2021alfworld,ahn2022i,tan2024true}, and games \citep{park2023generative}.
+The reasoning and reflection skills enable LLMs to act as agents and interact with real-world environments \cite{durante2024interactive,cheng2023llf}, including code interpreters, embodied robotics \citep{shridhar2021alfworld,ahn2022i,tan2024true}, games \citep{park2023generative}, \rebut{and many other spaces \cite{vezhnevets2023generative}}.
 This interaction ability is closely tied to reinforcement learning (RL), where agents can learn optimal behaviors through trial and error within an environment.